 It’s easy to slip into village life here, which inevitably revolves around the harbour and its two tiny sand beaches.
 Start your day with morning strolls along the wall with glorious views out to sea, splash around rockpooling and crabbing with the family, tuck into fish and chips dangling your feet over the water’s edge, or pick some up fresh and bake your own stargazy pie.
 Well, when in Mousehole!

-Mousehole is also a great base to explore South West Cornwall which has plenty to see and do.
+A self-catering holiday cottage in Mousehole is a great base to explore South West Cornwall which has plenty to see and do.
 Penzance’s promenade, lido and shops are a short drive away.
 At low-tide head to Marazion and walk the causeway across to St Michael’s Mount, pack a picnic blanket for the iconic Minack Theatre, or spend the whole day on one of many nearby stunning coves and beaches.
 If coastal walking is more your thing, you’re in luck – this is one of Cornwall’s most challenging, varied and simply spectacular stretches of coastline.

 Don’t miss Mousehole’s famous Christmas lights with stunning illuminations floating in the harbour and lining the streets – best viewed with a hot chocolate or mulled-wine in hand.